1946 British Embassy bombing: Aftermath

-Five years following the bombing, Israel urged Britain to pressure Italy not to pursue eight suspected perpetrators of the bombing who resided in Israel.
+Five years following the bombing, the Israeli government urged Britain to pressure Italy not to pursue eight suspected perpetrators of the bombing who resided in Israel.
 Five of them had been arrested in Rome but had jumped bail and escaped, while three others had never been arrested.
 On 17 April 1952, the Italian government tried Moshe Deitel in absentia for his leading part in the bombing.
 Deitel was found guilty and sentenced to 16 months imprisonment.
 The seven other suspects were also convicted for taking part in the bombing and received eight-month sentences.
 The sentences, however, were immediately annulled by amnesties.